BASLQC/ibm-wheelwriter-usb-controller/README.md

 ## License

-This project is specifically licensed under the GPLv3, with the exception of PJRC's RawHID, which is under the MIT License, and Soarer's Controller binaries, which are not source code.
+This project was relicensed under the MIT License, with the exception of PJRC's RawHID, which is under the MIT License, and Soarer's Controller binaries, which are not source code.
+It would have been a farce to distribute under the GPLv3 license when we have no source code for Soarer's Controller.

-Note that the GPLv3 adds an additional clause to the GPLv2 to prevent ["Tivoization"](http://www.linfo.org/tivoization.html), so manufacturers using this code are not allowed to enforce restrictions that prevent updated versions of this code to be installed on their devices.